logicly-au/strategicdata.com.au/what/index.md

 #### 1. Define the problem

-Accurately identifying your data issues is the first vital step in any change or improvement project.
+Accurately identifying your data requirements is the first vital step in any change or improvement project.

 *Development projects:* We partner with you to gain a comprehensive understanding of your issues, and determine a solution approach that best fits